allwin-antony/Expense_tracker/README.md

 **SpendWise** is a simple, intuitive budget tracking app built with **Flutter** that helps you record expenses, view payment history, track monthly spending, and initiate UPI payments — all while keeping your data private and secure on your device.

-> No backend.
-No ads.
-No internet required.
-Just smart, local expense tracking.
+> No ads.
+No backend.
+Just smart and private, local expense tracking.

 ---